 Focuses on the creation of new ventures: the people, the process and the dynamics.
 Includes topics such as identifying and evaluating opportunities, success and failure factors, attitudes and characteristics of entrepreneurs, stand-alone and internal corporate ventures, and local and global issues in entrepreneurship.
 Requires the development of a viable business plan in the course.
-Prerequisites: ENG 204; and all of FIN 201, MGT 201 and MKT 201, or both EGM 361 and EGM 364, or both EGM 361 and CHE 332, or all of EGM 364, INE 311 and INE 332.
+Prerequisites: ENG 204 and IEN 301.
 MGT 406 Business Policy and Strategy (3-0-3).
 Applies the functional knowledge acquired in previous coursework to the analysis of strategic-level business problems and decisions.
 Uses business cases extensively to highlight the diversity and complexity of organizational environments and systems.
 Includes the following topics: missions and objectives; environmental analysis; formulating, implementing and assessing strategies and policies; and international, social and ethical issues.
 Prerequisites: business senior standing; FIN 201, MGT 201, MIS 201, MKT 201 and ENG 204.